The Day the Earth Moved

 This is not permission to sin.
 This is not an excuse for spiritual apathy.
 The truth of grace—rightly understood—produces the deepest repentance and the most radical obedience precisely because you are free from the terror of self-salvation.

-This is why Aaron Forman's testimony matters so profoundly.
-He lived both sides of this revolution.
-He built intellectual towers to defend God—towers that required him to be the center, the one who could reason his way to faith, who could choose and decide and control.
-And God shattered them.
-He brought Aaron to a place where there was nothing left but surrender.
-Where the only choice was to accept that he had no choice—that he had been chosen long before his choosing could even be possible.
+This is the experience of everyone who has lived both sides of this revolution.
+They build intellectual towers to defend God—towers that require them to be the center, the one who can reason his way to faith, who can choose and decide and control.
+And God shatters them.
+He brings a person to the place where there is nothing left but surrender—where the only choice is to accept that there was no choice, that they had been chosen long before their choosing could even be possible.

 And in that surrender, he found not diminishment but glory.
 Not powerlessness but peace.
 Not insignificance but the unspeakable privilege of being held by infinite love.